MarkChuCarroll/chalumier/README.md

 2. It's heavily dependent on another system that pnh built, called Nesoni.
   Nesoni is a system for performing gene-sequence analysis, which happens to include a framework for doing parallel computation in Python.
-Like demakein, nesoni is written in Python 2.7.
+Like demakein, nesoni is wriatten in Python 2.7.
 It's also a very complicated, tangled system; trying to make an entire genetic sequencing system work so that you can use it to generate musical instruments in the basis would be ridiculous.